California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 The University will keep reports of Prohibited Conduct as confidential as possible but may be required to disclose information to comply with law or the University’s policies and procedures, including (but not limited to) for the purposes of investigating and/or resolving the complaint.

-The University will not pursue action against a person for a code of conduct violation that does not involve sex discrimination or sexual harassment, but arises out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or Formal Title IX Sexual Harassment Complaint, for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations.
+The University will not pursue action against a person for a code of conduct violation that does not involve sex discrimination or sexual harassment but arises out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or Formal Title IX Sexual Harassment Complaint for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations.

 VII.
-Title IX Coordinator Response to Complaints of Prohibited Sex-Based Conduct
+Title IX Coordinator Response to Complaints of Prohibited Sex-Based Conduct (Compliance with California Education Code Section 66281.8)

-The Title IX Coordinator will process complaints of sexual harassment, sexual violence, or other sex-based misconduct in accordance with this Section.
-This section only applies to the Title IX Coordinator’s processing of complaints; it does not apply to responsible employees making a mandatory report of alleged misconduct under this Policy.
+The Title IX Coordinator will process complaints of sexual harassment, sexual violence, or other Sex-Based Misconduct in accordance with this Section.
+This section only applies to the Title IX Coordinator’s processing of complaints; it does not apply to Responsible Employees making a mandatory report of alleged misconduct under this Policy.
 Nothing in this section shall relieve a Responsible Employee from reporting obligations described in other sections of this policy.

 Any disciplinary measures imposed by the University for violations of the University’s policies at or near the time of the incident being investigated shall be consistent with paragraph (10) of subdivision (b) of California Education Code section 67386.